ULL-ESIT-PL/moo-ignore/README.md

 Moo-ignore
 ====

-Moo-ignore is a wrapper around the [moo](https://www.npmjs.com/package/moo) tokenizer/lexer generator that provides a[nearley](https://github.com/hardmath123/nearley)compatible lexer with the capacity to ignore specified tokens.
+Moo-ignore is a wrapper around the [moo](https://www.npmjs.com/package/moo) tokenizer/lexer generator that provides a [nearley.js](https://github.com/hardmath123/nearley)compatible lexer with the capacity to ignore specified tokens.

 Usage